-Financial assets at FVTPL These assets are subsequently measured at fair value.
-Net gains and losses, including any interest or dividend income, are recognised in statement of profit and loss.
-Financial assets at amortised cost These assets are subsequently measured at amortised cost using the effective interest method.
-The amortised cost is reduced by impairment losses.
-Interest income, foreign exchange gains and losses and impairment are recognised in statement of profit and loss.
-Any gain or loss on derecognition is recognised in statement of profit and loss.
+Financial These assets are subsequently

+assets at measured at fair value.
+Net gains

+FVTPL and losses, including any interest or

+dividend income, are recognised in

+statement of profit and loss.

+Financial These assets are subsequently

+assets at measured at amortised cost using

+amortised the effective interest method.

+cost The amortised cost is reduced by

+impairment losses.
+Interest income,

+foreign exchange gains and losses

+and impairment are recognised in

+statement of profit and loss.
+Any

+gain or loss on derecognition is

+recognised in statement of profit

+and loss.